Scottsdale Community Property Attorneys

 If you are in the Scottsdale/Phoenix area and are going through a divorce, please give us a call to set up your consultation to discuss the details of your case.
 We care about both you and your case.
 We know how difficult and confusing these divorce cases can be and we will do everything possible to ensure that your interests are protected so you can move on with your life in a positive direction.

-Understanding Arizona Community Property Division
+Understanding Community Property in Arizona

 The state of Arizona uses a community property system to divide the marital assets and debts.
 This community property system groups all the marital assets and debts into one pool called the “Marital Community” which is then divided up amongst the former spouses regardless of whose name is on the title.
 Arizona Revised Statute §25-318 deals with the disposition of property and debts, stating in subparts A and B: